 There should be a good, responsive system for service and support.
-Good hosting companies offer multiple levels of support like chat, email and calls.
-How quickly do they respond when you raise a ‘ticket’ or receive query?
+Good hosting companies offer multiple levels of support like chat, email, calls and WhatsApp.
+How quickly do they respond when they receive a query?
 If there is a technical problem, it should be resolved at the earliest.

 Good luck as you search for web hosting

 I have listed 10 considerations in this article, and I know that there are some more.
 But the ones I haven’t listed are the very technical ones.